chamartea/dukeclt/README.md

 main.py - AirTable DB Code

-**if you have any questions about the code, please email Anjana - achamarthi6@gatech.edu
+**if you have any questions about the code, please email Anjana Chamarthi - achamarthi6@gatech.edu